 Ichishima Sensei grew up to become an eminent scholar at Taishō University and an authority on the siddhāṃ alphabet.
 His deep study of the Sanskrit and Tibetan literature ensured an adventurous life and allowed him to meet many important figures of Tibetan Buddhism during his stay in the United States.

-Ichishima Sensei was a key person in helping the 14th Dala Lama enter Japan, serving as his translator and producing a Japanese translation of the Guhyasamāja Tantra as well.
+Ichishima Sensei was a key person in helping the 14th Dala Lama enter Japan, serving as his translator and producing a Japanese translation of the Guhyasamāja Tantra.

 Up to this day, he remains the soul of Tendai Overseas, having produced the first complete translation of the Tendai Shido Gyōki in English and offering precious guidance and support to his non-Japanese disciples in Europe and the United States.